keyianpai/cplus/bright sunlight.md

 My mother is surely kind to me, but I had seen a miserable peer who rarely came out to play with us.

 Thanks.By the way, what's the story behind your profile picture, the person i liked secretly has the same one.

+2019年11月28日13:09:23

+I beat my laziness in a stage-wise fashion like many other anti-procrastination books suggest, and I practice them by doing one thing that is only a little beyond my comfortzone at a time without thinking too much and controlling my distraction intentionally.

+2019年11月28日19:59:29

+ 2019-11   IEEEBIBM 2019 Award Committee Chairs  Best Student Paper

 ```c++
 *1